jrschaferb/dillonma.github.io/index.md

 ![It's Fine Alt Text](project3_demo/p3_teaser.png)

-This project one uses a 350px x 350px circle image.
+This project uses a 350px square image for the teaser image, but inside the square image, I used a circle to highlight a certain area.

 This example text that briefly describes the map.
 [See more details here.](https://dillonma.github.io/project1_bamap/project1.html)

 <small>__Tools__: QGIS, Interpolation, Photoshop
 <small>__Data__:
 [Supportland](https://supportland.com/), [Oregon Craft Brew Guild](https://oregoncraftbeer.org/guild/)</small>